grafana/loki/docs/sources/setup/install/helm/deployment-guides/aws.md

 ### Loki Helm chart configuration

 Create a `values.yaml` file choosing the configuration options that best suit your requirements.
 Below there are two examples of `values.yaml` files for the Loki Helm chart.
-The first template is Loki in [distributed](https://grafana.com/docs/loki/<LOKI_VERSION>/get-started/deployment-modes/#microservices-mode) mode the second is Loki in [monolithic](https://grafana.com/docs/loki/<LOKI_VERSION>/get-started/deployment-modes/#monolithic-mode) mode with a replication factor of 3.
-The rest of this guide will focus on deploying Loki in distributed mode.
+The first template is Loki in [microservices](https://grafana.com/docs/loki/<LOKI_VERSION>/get-started/deployment-modes/#microservices-mode) mode the second is Loki in [monolithic](https://grafana.com/docs/loki/<LOKI_VERSION>/get-started/deployment-modes/#monolithic-mode) mode with a replication factor of 3.
+The rest of this guide will focus on deploying Loki in microservices mode.
 However, there is no difference in the deployment process between the two modes apart from the components you are deploying.

 {{< collapse title="Distributed" >}}